zogar1993/jsonkraken/README.md

 ## JsonObject

-- When iterating over a JsonObject, each element of the iteration is a Pair<String, Any?>
+- When iterating over a JsonObject, each element of the iteration is a Pair<String, Any?>.
 - The *keys* property returns only its keys.
 - You can guess on your own what the *values* property does.